Drag-3/MPORG/plugins/FingerprinterPlugins/MBFingerprinter/README.md

 ## Description
 This plugin serves as a FingerprinterPlugin that uses the Chromaprint Library, the Acoustid Service, and the MusicBrainz Service in order to fingerprint and gather metadata on unknown music files.

-*Install-Instructions*
+## Install-Instructions

-This plugin requires some non python dependancies.
-The Chromaprint Library along with fpcalc and ffmpeg must be installed on the users system.
+This plugin requires some non python dependencies.
+The [Chromaprint Library](https://acoustid.org/chromaprint) along with fpcalc and [ffmpeg](https://ffmpeg.org/) must be installed on the users system.
 Specific Instructions are below.

 To install the non python dependencies:
 - Install FFmpeg:
     - On Linux:
-        - Install ffmpeg using your distibution's package manager.
+        - Install ffmpeg using your distribution's package manager.
         ```bash
             apt install ffmpeg
         ```